jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

 4. Verify that when the user clicks on the bars icon the menu expands and the bars icon changes to the times icon.
-Click on the times icon and verify that the menu collapses and the times icon changes to the bars icon.
+Click on the times icon and verify that the menu collapses and the times icon changes back to the bars icon.

     - Outcome: Pass